 - The baby clenches their fists, draws their knees up or arches their back while crying

-And while infant colic is not harmful to the affected baby, the effects of sleepless nights with a colicky baby on both mum and dad can be huge.
+While infant colic is not harmful to the affected baby.
+The effects of sleepless nights with a colicky baby on both mum and dad can be huge.
 Research by Infacol has shown that more than half (56%) of British mums say a lack of sleep has affected their relationship with their partner, and a further third (38%) say it has affected their relationship with their children.
 Sleep deprivation is also well-known for negatively impacting on concentration and mood.

 The link between infant colic and post-natal depression is not yet known, and it is clear that further research into the condition is needed.